-Protein Identification and Localization Core
+Protein Localization, Identification and Folding Core

 John A. Williams, M.D., Ph.D.

 Core Associate Director- Proteomics

 734-615-5510 or 734-647-3516